In the seventies BMW had risen into the premium segment. The Bavarian

 to be manufactured.

 Known as a lorry manufacturer (‘El camion Espanol’), but also the only post-war Spanish sports car manufacturer.
-The company recruited engineer Wilfredo Ricart, who came from Alfa Romeo.
-He specialised in diesel engines but had also gained extensive experience with racing engines.
-In 1950 he developed a sports car that was presented at the Paris Motor Show the following year.
-The Pegaso caused a sensation because...
+The engineer Wilfredo Ricart accepted the proposal of the Spanish Government to lead the company -ENESA - who would built the Spanish lorry.
+Ricart previously worked for Alfa Romeo and was returning to Spain after the war.
+He specialised in diesel engines but had also gained extensive experience with r...